How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Cmd + Shift + 4 and space: Capture active window

-These commands will allow you to move quickly between your favorite pages and save visual information quickly.
+These commands will allow you to move smoothly between your favorite pages and quickly save visual information.

 Mac keyboard models and their advantages

 If you use a Mac, you can choose from several Magic Keyboard models, each with its own unique features.
-Here is a brief description of the most popular ones:
+Here's a brief description of the most popular ones:

 • Magic Keyboard (Standard): Wireless, rechargeable, includes cable USB-C Lightning, automatically connects to the Mac.
 Precise and convenient.